The order of things

 Although a big part of these subdivisions is approached under an orographic angle, some consider other criteria such as administrative boundaries, geological, biogeographical, ecologic or characterized by natural areas including climate, vegetation, hydrography, geomorphology with anthropogeographical characteristics.

 Regarding orography, currently, there are no standards for classifying massifs of the Alpine system.
 If we try to create a standardization, one can certainly find many common elements in the various subdivisions in this topic, but the quote of the geographer-cartographer Eduard Imhof, giving its opinion on the boundaries between the Swiss Pre-Alps and the Mittelland: "Every subdivision orographic while obtaining the approval of certain geographers, is normally contested by others" perfectly illustrates the difficulty of finding a consensus.

 In general the main subdivisions differ in three ways:

 1. First, examination of pure orographic limits and secondly, orographic and mixed geological boundaries.

 2. The use of a defined process of a specific method, especially Strzygowski, Mang, NRS and Mattmüller or without method.

 3. The principle of two or three main sections (Western and Eastern Alps or, Western, central and eastern Alps) in the case of confused subdivisions.

-The inclusion of geological aspects in a mountain range subdivision is clearly wrong.
-Serious geologists would not do it because they know that the geological limits, of neither lithological nor tectonical nature, are not always identical with the boundary between two mountains.
+In the specific case of an orographic subdivision, the inclusion of geological aspects in a mountain range subdivision is clearly wrong.
+Serious geologists would not do it because they know that the geological limits, whether lithological or tectonic in nature, are not always identical with the boundary between two mountains.